 Studies show liver may support metabolism, improve vision, strengthen immunity, and much more.
 To receive the highest amount of nutrients, choose grass-fed beef/pork liver or free-range chicken liver.

-Salmon is one of those superfood you must include in your diet — 3 times a week, if possible.
-This fish contains high amounts of omega-3 fatty acids, which reduces inflammation, supports the immune system, protects the heart, and much more.
+Salmon is one of those superfoods you must include in your diet — 3 times a week, if possible.
+This fish contains high amounts of omega-3 fatty acids, which reduce inflammation, support the immune system, protect the heart, and much more.

 To make sure you receive all the health benefits of salmon, choose wild-caught varieties as much as possible.

-Seaweed is one of those unsung superfood that deserves recognition.
+Seaweed is one of those unsung superfoods that deserves recognition.
 A member of the algae family, seaweed is a rich source of essential nutrients.